Wrongful Death Medical Malpractice Settlements

 What Wrongful Death Plaintiffs Can Win in Court

 Plaintiffs in a wrongful death lawsuit can ask for monetary recovery of various economic and non-economic damages, including:

 - Pain and suffering before death

-- Medical bills
+- Medical bills and medical expenses

-Limitations on Medical Malpractice Awards and Settlements
+Limitation Disclaimer on Medical Malpractice Settlements

-If you've lost a family member due to the negligence of a doctor, nurse, or other medical professional, you may have a case for wrongful death.
-It's important to understand your state's laws and any applicable cap on wrongful death claims.
+If you've lost a family member due to the negligence of a doctor, nurse, or other medical professional, you may have a wrongful death case.
+It's important to understand your state's laws and any applicable payout cap on wrongful death claims.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified personal injury attorney to make sure your rights are protected.